amunrarara/New-Codebase-Checklist/README.md

-# New Codebase Outline

-# Order of Operations
+# New Codebase Outline - In Order of Operations

 ## High-Level Use Case Survey